 Step 12: Offline notifications

-The Firebase Cloud Functions has implemented the offline notifications of the firebase cloud message, and it sends a data type fcm message when making outbound calls.
-For clients to receive offline notifications, integrate the firebase cloud message, and start the app when receiving the offline notifications:
+The Firebase Cloud Functions has implemented the offline notifications of the Firebase cloud message, and it sends a data type fcm message when making outbound calls.
+For clients to receive offline notifications, integrate the Firebase cloud message, and start the app when receiving the offline notifications:

 @Override